OpenConext/Stepup-gssp-example/README.md

 Development environment
 ======================

 To get started, first setup the development environment.
-The dev env is a virtual machine.
+The dev. env. is a virtual machine.
 Every task described here is required to run from that machine.

 Requirements